quicwg/ops-drafts/draft-ietf-quic-applicability.md

 expose an interface that allows an application layer to specify how to apply padding.

-# ACKing on constraint links
+# ACK-only packets on constrained links

 On network paths where there is significant asymmetry, the transmission of QUIC ACKs can reduce the efficient use of network